When I first saw the Matcha Top pattern by Sew Liberated (I think on the Sew House Seven blog), I was smitten! Such a lovely neckline.

 Otherwise the pieces fit together well, except for the shoulder detail piece which didn’t quite match around the garment neckline for my size; this was puzzling, though unimportant.
 Of course the collar is the focal point of this pattern, and it did turn out really well.
 I edge stitched it to keep it nice and flat, since the shoulder details were also edge stitched.

 French seams on the center front and side seams create a clean finish inside, and I also added pockets, yay!
-Not just Any Old Pockets, but what I think of as Ingenious Indian Pockets.
-I first encountered these on my husband’s kurtas and found a pattern for them in Folkwear’s “Jewels of India”.
+Not just Any Old Pockets, but what I think of as Ingenious Indian Pockets, which I first encountered on my husband’s kurtas.
 Does anyone else find those standard scoop-shaped side seam pockets that flap around inside your dress super annoying?

 Indian pockets, on the other hand, are a flat thing stitched inside the garment (see the inside view above).
 They are centered under the side seam opening, so the pocket bag is supported and actually stays in place.
 Sure, the stitched outline is visible on the exterior of the garment, which some people might not like, but in this case I choose “form follows function”.
-You can see the pocket pattern below.
-(The lower part of the pattern piece has been folded up to just below where it says "pocket".)
+Here's a tutorial to learn how to make this pocket.

 One last change: knowing the dress might be rather shapeless (though I knew I would wear it with a belt), I gathered part of the dress back at the waistline and stitched a small piece of fabric over it, to keep the gathers in place.
 This is hidden by the belt and holds a large amount of fullness in place better than the belt would alone.